 That depends on how your case proceeds.
 But no matter what, you’ll be required to tell us what happened to you under oath.
 This type of testimony is called a deposition.
 You’ll be asked questions by the lawyer who works for the company we are suing on your behalf.
 You are the plaintiff.
 The company being sued is called the defendant.
 We will be with you at all times and help you prepare for the deposition.

-For more than 30 years, the lawyers at Weitz & Luxenberg have used their strategic abilities and legal background to win verdicts and settlements for thousands of clients, including many in Michigan.
+For almost 40 years, the lawyers at Weitz & Luxenberg have used their strategic abilities and legal background to win verdicts and settlements for thousands of clients throughout the country and in Michigan.
+Our firm’s Detroit office has been instrumental in obtaining that success.

 We have locations across the country to conveniently serve our clients.